ReachableCEO/StartupStarterPackage/src/ProductPlan/Scrum-Guide.md

 users or customers.
 A product could be a service, a physical product, or something more abstract.
 ```

 The Product Goal is the long-term objective for the Scrum Team.
-They must fulfill (or abandon) one
+They must fulfill (./or abandon.md) one
 objective before taking on the next.

 ### Sprint Backlog

-The Sprint Backlog is composed of the Sprint Goal (why), the set of Product Backlog items selected for
+The Sprint Backlog is composed of the Sprint Goal (./why.md), the set of Product Backlog items selected for
-the Sprint (what), as well as an actionable plan for delivering the Increment (how).
+the Sprint (./what.md), as well as an actionable plan for delivering the Increment (./how.md).

 The Sprint Backlog is a plan by and for the Developers.
 It is a highly visible, real-time picture of the work
 that the Developers plan to accomplish during the Sprint in order to achieve the Sprint Goal.